 Sport is a great way to detox.
 There are plenty of clubs to choose from at GSA Sport or they’ll help you start your own club.

 Best of all?
 Get outdoors, or bring some outdoors in with plants.
-A weekend camping will reset your body clock, and a pot plant in your office will refresh your air and look nice too.
+A train trip out to Balloch and Loch Lomond National Park or a weekend camping will reset your body clock, and a pot plant in your office will refresh your air and look nice too.

 Yoga is proven to help reduce stress and anxiety, and GSA Yoga runs regular classes throughout the year for everyone.